scala/docs.scala-lang/_overviews/toolkit/sttp-send-request.md

 ## The `uri` interpolator
 The `uri` interpolator in `uri"https://httpbin.org/get"` keeps you safe from making some mistakes in the provided addresses.
-It can also interpolate values from variables as described in [How to construct URLs from variables]({% link _overviews/toolkit/sttp-variable-urls.md %}).
+It can also interpolate values from variables as described in ['How to construct URIs?']({% link _overviews/toolkit/sttp-uris.md %}).